 Pan con Tortilla

-Pan con Tortilla or Omelette Sandwiches are generally not pressed.
-Most spots will have you add the ingredients you like to the omelet.
-The standard being Ham, Swiss Cheese, and Onions but may also include Peppers, Potatoes, and Chorizo.
-All are good options and you need to find what the right combination is for you.
+Pan con Tortilla or an Omelette Sandwich are generally not pressed.
+However, most spots will have you add the ingredients you like to the omelet.